anshiikaa19/Cyber-Risk-Protection/README.md

-# ⚡ YakiAI – Smart UEBA ML System for Real-Time Threat Detection
+# ⚡ UEBA ML System for Real-Time Threat Detection

 A cutting-edge machine learning initiative focused on **User and Entity Behavior Analytics (UEBA)**.
-YakiAI identifies and flags anomalous activity in real time by learning from user behavior patterns—bolstering cybersecurity through actionable insights powered by AI.
+This project identifies and flags anomalous activity in real time by learning from user behavior patterns—enhancing cybersecurity through actionable, data-driven insights.

 ---